Graduate Catalog 2024-2025

 Program Admission

-In addition to Graduate School admission requirements, the Department of Chemistry requires:
+In addition to Graduate Studies admission requirements, the Department of Chemistry requires:

 1. Bachelor's degree in chemistry or equivalent including supporting courses in mathematics1